Digits-Partners/Articles/README.md

          To learn the words embedding weights θ<sub>t</sub>, we run the backpropagation process and perform a gradient descent to maximize the likelyhood of the training set.
 [Bengio et. al,2003, A neural probabilistic language model].

-         One variation of the above algorithm is to predict a target word given on a certain context composed of both previous and next words.
+         One extension of the above algorithm is to predict a target word given on a certain context composed of both previous and next words.

-      2. The Skip-grams algorithm maps a context to a target word, where the target may be within a window of n-words nearby the context.
+      2. The Skip-grams algorithm maps a context to a target word, where the target is within a window of n-words nearby the context.
 [Mikolov et. al., 2013.
 Efficient estimation of word epresentation in vector space]

    2. Take advantage from an existing pre-trained word embeding network and transfer its learning to your specific task (smaller training set), in particular tasks like name entity recognition, core reference resolution, text sumurization